 Power surges are sudden voltage spikes.
 They can occur due to electrical storms, power grid malfunctions, and, yes, even power outages.
-They are, however, typically short-lasting, while outages mean a complete loss of power over a potentially long period of time, hence why you need to invest in the best PC surge protector.
+They are, however, typically short-lasting, while outages mean a complete loss of power over a potentially long period of time, hence the need to invest in the best PC surge protector you can afford.

 Yes.
 While power spikes are a rare occurrence on most electrical networks these days, a good UPS or surge protector will protect your sensitive electronics should one happen by grounding excess voltage and/or killing power to your devices completely, so they do not get overloaded.

 Yes, in fact, it’s one of the highest-rated manufacturers.
 If you’re looking for the best power strip for your PC with surge protection, you can’t go wrong with brands like APC, Tripp Lite, or Belkin.
-We have two APC models reviewed on our list, so make sure to check them out here and here.
+We have two APC models reviewed on our list, so make sure to check those reviews out.

 At least 1,000.
 While a random budget surge protector from Walmart will do the job for less demanding hardware, it won’t help protect precious PC components.
-Models upwards of 700 joules are fine for the likes of mobile phones and tablets, but the best surge protector for PC is going to have to be much stronger.
-Thus, top models have over 2,000 joules of protection and truly powerful ones, even over 4,000.
-The higher the rating, the more powerful surges they will be able to deal with, and the longer the surge protection will last.
-The price ramps up too, of course, but it’s a small price to pay for peace of mind.
+Models upwards of 700 joules are fine for the likes of mobile phones and tablets, but the best surge protector for a gaming computer will have to be much stronger.

 If you’re willing to spend a little more than planned, you should definitely consider investing in a good UPS rather than a surge protector.
-UPS devices provide additional protection all while painting power for your work or gaming session.
-In essence, a UPS is a bulky battery that contains a surge protector by default.
+UPS devices provide additional protection, all while painting power for your work or gaming session.
+A UPS is a bit like a bulky battery backup system with a surge protector by default.